Each Scholar May Receive up to $4,000 for a Field-based Course

 Scholars have the option to choose some of the most exciting and innovative sustainability learning experiences anywhere in the world.
 Funds may be applied to course fees or related direct expenses (e.g., travel, food, and lodging) of a sustainability-related course or plan through U-M, other institutions, or an independent study project approved by a U-M professor.
 This is a unique opportunity to explore your interests in sustainability locally or globally.
 Comments from Scholars:

-"This course was extremely awesome to get a very realistic view of how making an impact in sustainability would look in a career.
-In today's society, there needs to be a business case to get any widespread sustainable changes made.
-It was also really cool getting to see how companies are handling sustainability and whether or not they are truly living up to this image they portray." — Graham Scholar
+"This course was extremely awesome to get a realistic view of how making an impact in sustainability would look in a career.
+It was also cool to see how companies are handling sustainability and whether or not they are truly living up to this image they portray." — Graham Scholar

 "The trip is designed to give everyone an opportunity to explore and learn about the Himalayas while walking to Everest Base Camp.
 We will discuss every aspect of the Himalayas — from tectonic formation, petrology, and structural geology — to the cultural and social background of the people... we will engage in a sustainability project with a local community, meet Nepalese people, and experience a lifestyle completely different from our own.
 This course is not just about geology, it is about exploring our world and expanding our horizons." — Graham Scholar

 Support for Tuition & Direct Travel Expenses

 - Contact the Graham Institute education program leaders (see request form below) to confirm that a proposed course fulfills these requirements

 - All course credits must be approved by U-M schools and colleges and may fulfill major or minor requirements

 Scholars may seek approval for up to $4,000 for a sustainability-related field-based course.